mlavi/stageworkshop/documentation/guidebook.md

         - Seating with tables and power access
         - Breakfast/Lunch/refreshments
         - Local SEs to help moderate, assist, and troubleshoot each attendee's needs while the leader continues to drive the bootcamp.
-        - *Do not do a 15+ person workshop alone* unless you are comfortable dealing with adverse situations, have back up plans, and can easily adapt to make the most of attendee's valuable time (i.e. videos, presentation decks, and/or print outs).
+        - *Do not do a 15+ person workshop alone* unless you are comfortable dealing with adverse situations, have back up plans, and can easily adapt to make the most of attendee's valuable time (i.e. videos, presentation decks, print outs, or simply demonstrate leading them through lab(s)).
-    - If appropriate, work with your local field marketing team to make a Bootcamp event landing and registration page, they can also help reserve a marketing cluster.
+    - If appropriate, work with your local field marketing team to make a Bootcamp event landing and registration page, they can also reserve marketing cluster(s).
       - You should drive attendees to register.
       - More information and supporting materials are on GDrive in the [Technology Bootcamp](https://drive.google.com/drive/folders/0B_IfSpggJeFVfjdrVUxkZ25tQVRINHFVMkl4TFpWMG1GUUNhOVhaWnJOZ1gtSkJfa2QzSGc) folder.
     - Estimate the count of your audience, reserve a HPOC cluster for every 20 attendees (due to VDI login constraints).